donundeen/C4/README.md

 -- example widgets
 - widgets can be 25%, 50%, 75%, 100% of page width

+-- read this for using bootstrap and Meteor, might be a good way to go: http://www.manuel-schoebel.com/blog/meteorjs-and-twitter-bootstrap---the-right-way

+-- DONE for "insert code" functionality,
+-- MVP: "insert code" for getting data from other widgets
 - DONE: MVP: support having different pages with different widgets on them
 - DONE: MVP: Concept of "Page Type" that has the same widgets, though the "Page ID" is different.
 - DONE: nMVP : implement a URL structure that makes sense, and allows communication btw widgets - DONE